csci-1301/csci-1301.github.io/labs/IncrementDecrement/readme.md

 Study the output carefully to make sure you understand the mechanism of the increment and decrement operators.

 Compare your answers from previous section to what you observe in the output.
-Do your answers match?
+Do your answers match with what you observe in the output?

 ```
 !include code/increment_decrement.cs